cathiele/rpngo/USER_GUIDE.md

 - `autofn` Executes the given code before showing a prompt.
 This can be used to track memory usage, print a custom message, update a graph, or anything you want.
+- `histpath` Te path to load history from and save it to.
+This is `$HOME/.rpngo_history` by default.
+Changing th path can be usedful when combined with `histl` and `hists`.
 - `showframes` How much of the stack to copy to the input window after each entered command.
 More or less stack in the history has it's trade-offs and is personal preference.